NordicHPC/sonar/README.md

 `pid` (optional, default "0"): The process ID of the job, a positive integer.
 For a rolled-up job (see `rolledup` below) this has value zero.
 Otherwise, this record represents one process and so the field holds the process ID.

+`ppid` (optional, default "0"): The parent process ID of the job, a positive integer.

 `cpu%` (optional, default "0"): The running average CPU percentage over the true lifetime of the process (ie computed independently of the sonar log), a nonnegative floating-point number.
 100.0